Yasir-Arafat-Shihab/dc_dimming_toggle/README.md

 3.Write in termux☞ su
 (for Super User access)

-4.Aprrove kernelSU or Give Magisk access to termux (root access)
+4.Aprrove kernel SU or Give Magisk access to termux (root access)

 5. >To turn on DC_DIM